Pranshu1902/Catch-The-Falling-Objects-Sixth-Sense-Version/README.md

 # Enjoy!

-# Download the exe file to play this game without installing python from https://drive.google.com/drive/folders/1NoJjbXcglk-ClYkYD05XMP9SGCSJegfS?usp=sharing
+# Download the game from https://pranshu1902.itch.io/catch-the-objects